Early Childhood Studies Foundation degree (FdA) – Awarded by Staffordshire University

 Case-study activities will be used to support the above approaches as a means of establishing connections between the workplace and issues raised by the programme.
 Methods will be chosen to achieve the acquisition of relevant knowledge and understanding in order to develop an informed appreciation of practice.
 It must also be recognised that much learning will take place in the work place setting.

 The theoretical perspectives explored will enable you to reflect upon and share your experience, and relate this to current thinking.
-You will be encouraged to develop your observational skills and to question your own practice and that of others, to investigate how this is influential in the development of the
+You will be encouraged to develop your observational skills and to question your own practice and that of others, to investigate how this is influential in the development of the ‘whole child’.
+The teaching and learning experience will offer a range of opportunities to develop the skills of the reflective practitioner, a theme which is integral throughout all modules within the programme.

 How will I be assessed?